StrawberryShortyCake/flask-warbler/tickets.md

     The homepage for logged-in-users should show the last 100 warbles only from the users that the logged-in user is following, and that user, rather than warbles from all users.

+## Further Studies
+- Add labels to all forms
+    - users/signup.jinja